College Point: A major real estate development opportunity in North Suffolk

 - proximity to existing utility and communications infrastructure

-Consistent with its mission to support TCC’s academic programs through the acquisition, development or sale of real estate, the Real Estate Foundation intends to create a perpetual income stream from this property.
+Consistent with its mission to support TCC’s academic programs through the acquisition, development or sale of real estate, the Real Estate Foundation intends to create a perpetual income stream through property development.

 In order to accomplish that goal, the Real Estate Foundation will be the master developer of the majority of the property.
 Developers may lease portions from the foundation for uses that are in harmony with TCC’s mission and its enduring reputation in the community.